 The trip out to drop my daughter off at school this morning started the way it so often does – where are my keys?
 It’s a common theme among I’d guess a majority of houses in the country.
-Lost keys, lost bags, lost phones, lost wallet and so on.
+Lost keys, lost bags, lost phones, a lost wallet and so on.
 The chances are they’re not actually lost just misplaced around the house.
-In theory a little more care putting things down would cut back on this problem but in practice with a busy household with multiple things going on it’s difficult to do.
+In theory, a little more care putting things down would cut back on this problem but in practice with a busy household with multiple things going on it’s difficult to do.

 Enter technology to save you.

 So what does it let you do once it’s set up?
 It’s got four functions.
 I said that there weren’t any obvious buttons but if you press quite hard on the ‘e’ in the logo it will make your phone ring – even if the phone is on silent or do not disturb.
-In other words if you’ve got the Tile but have lost your phone down the back of the couch it can locate it.
-Secondly it works in reverse – press a button in the app and the Tile rings.
+In other words, if you’ve got the Tile but have lost your phone down the back of the couch it can locate it.
+Secondly, it works in reverse – press a button in the app and the Tile rings.
 These are great if you’ve lost it around the house or work but what about longer distance?
 The app automatically records the last time and place it saw the Tile so if you left your keys behind in the coffee shop you were just in you can see that on your phone and hopefully go back and get it.

-Finally there’s something called the Tile Community.
+Finally, there’s something called the Tile Community.
 Everyone who has the Tile App installed on their phone automatically keeps an eye out for other Tiles and records those they see via the Tile servers.
 This means that if you lose your Tile and whatever its connected to any other user’s phone would automatically find it for you.
 Tile (the company) has published numerous user stories with people losing everything from luggage to bikes and recovering it using their Tile.

 Price: ± € £20 for a single Tile, £50 for four tiles

 Ships to: U.K., Europe.
 U.S., Canada